ludbek/powerform/readme.md

 {
   default?: any,
   debounce?: number,
-  onChange(value: any, error: any)?: function
+  onChange(value: any, error: any, field: Field)?: function }
-}
 ```